grking8/test-website/README.md

 # Summary

-Infrastructure as code for static websites
+Infrastructure as code for static HTTPS websites

 # Installation